Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 For a new scientific collaborator, a clear path through the material is:

 1. **Language Without Sound presentation** for the main scientific argument
-2. **Language Without Sound handout** for a careful written version
+2. **Language Without Sound essay** for a careful written version
 3. **Language Without Sound evidence notes** for references, supporting evidence, and research depth
 4. **The Shape of Writing presentation** for the writing-theory extension
-5. **The Shape of Writing handout** for the clearest written statement
+5. **The Shape of Writing essay** for the clearest written statement
 6. **The Shape of Writing technical notes** for alphabet, encoding, and structural detail
 7. **The Shape of Writing evidence notes** for references, scholarly framing, and open questions
 8. later series entries as the scientific and infrastructural agenda expands